 1. Location management client 2 (authorized MC service user) sends a location reporting trigger to the location management server to activate a location reporting procedure for obtaining the location information of location management client 1.

 2. Location management server checks whether location management client 2 is authorized to send a location reporting trigger for location management client 1's location information.
-Depending on the information specified by the location reporting trigger, location management server initiates an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1.
+Depending on the information specified by the location reporting trigger, the location management server may initiate an on-demand location reporting procedure or an event-triggered location reporting procedure for the location of location management client 1 as specified in the clause 10.9.3.1.

+NOTE 2: Based on the triggers and requested location information (if any) in the location reporting trigger request from the location management client 2, the location management server may choose to update the location reporting configuration of targeted location management client 1.

 * * * * Next Change * * * *

 10.9.3.5 Location information subscription procedure